-We can’t believe it’s almost Easter!
+We can’t believe it’s already Easter!
 With all of the cold weather that we’ve been having on the East Coast, we are so excited for the warmer weather.
 One way to celebrate is to decorate Easter eggs in all sorts of fun colors.
 While we love our kids to participate in this interactive activity, we don’t dig the yucky dyes that are contained in most packaged options.
 An option we’re exploring this year is to naturally dye our Easter eggs using elements that are naturally found in fruits, vegetables, and spices.
 Check out a few recipes we found online, plus a natural DIY kit below:

 How to Naturally Dye Easter Eggs

 1. We are so impressed by the natural eggs from Your Home Based Mom featuring cabbage, turmeric, beets and more.
 A clear guide to dyeing eggs, we love how she breaks down every step and provides little tips to make the process even easier.